Telefonica/opengateway-developers-website/catalog/devicelocation/devicelocation.md

 ![DeviceLocation](https://github.com/Telefonica/opengateway-developers-website/raw/main/catalog/devicelocation/images/DeviceLocation.png)

+> 📘 Want to give it a try?
+> Apply to join the [Developer Hub](https://opengateway.telefonica.com/en/developer-hub) and gain access to our Sandbox.

-## Overview of the Device Location Verification CAMARA API
+## Overview of the SIM Swap CAMARA API

 ### High level definition